Wallowa, Oregon: Notable people

-Schools
+Education

-These schools reside in Wallowa School District #12 which is located in Wallowa, OR, which is in the Wallowa Valley, which is located in Wallowa County, OR.
-"The district is home to about 195 students and 35 staff.
-The elementary school and high school reside on the same campus.
+It is in the Wallowa School District 12.
+All district schools are on one property.
+In 2018, 35 people worked for the district, and enrollment was around 195.
 Their mission statement is "Through Student learning, Strategic Teaching, teamwork, and flexibility, all Wallowa School District students will become successful and positive contributors to society."

 Wallowa Elementary School

 Wallowa Elementary School educates grades preschool through six.
 They have approximately 100 students.
 62% of their student population is economically disadvantaged.
 11% of their student population have a disability.
 The school also has a student-run newspaper called the Cougar Club Chronicle; it is run by the fifth-grade class.

 Wallowa Jr./Sr. High School

 Wallowa High School currently educates grades seven through twelve.
 They have had a 100% graduation rate since 2012.
 The high school used to house all K-12 students, until their student population grew large enough to require the building of their elementary school.
 Their mascot is the cougar and their school colors are orange and black.
 Their choir program was restarted in 2015 and placed at state the same year.
 There is a FFA (Future Farmers of America) program that many students take part in.